impact-initiatives-geospatial/surveyGEER/README.md

   summarise(stat="sd")
 ```

-Now we have two 12 image `ImageCollecitons` each with one band
+Now we have two 12 image `ImageCollection`s each with one band
 (“NDVI_mean”,“NDVI_sd”).
 We can join these bands using an `inner_join`.
 The common property that should be used for this band is “month” since
 we want the monthly mean and standard deviation for each month to be